 A stock option is the right to purchase a specified number of shares of common stock in the future at a specified exercise price and subject to the other terms and conditions specified in the option agreement and the 2020 Stock Incentive Plan.
 Stock options granted under the 2020 Stock Incentive Plan will be either "incentive stock options," which may be eligible for special tax treatment under the Internal Revenue Code, or options other than incentive stock options, referred to as "nonqualified stock options," as determined by the Compensation Committee and stated in the option agreement.
 The shares available for any incentive stock options granted under the 2020 Stock Incentive Plan will be limited to 4,945,000 shares of common stock.
 The exercise price of each option is set by the Compensation Committee but cannot be less than 100% of the fair market value of the common stock at the time of grant (or, in the case of an incentive stock option granted to a 10% or more stockholder of the Company, 110% of that fair market value).
-Options granted under the 2020 Stock Incentive Plan is substitution or exchange for options or awards of another company involved in a corporate transaction with the Company will have an exercise price that is intended to preserve the economic value of the award that is replaced.
-The fair market value of our common stock options granted under the 2020 Stock Incentive Plan may be paid by check, or, with the Compensation Committee's approval, shares of our common stock at leady owned by the option holder, a cashless broker-assisted exercise that complies with law, withholding of shares otherwise deliverable to the option holder upon exercise of the option, or any other legal method approved or accepted by the Compensation Committee in its discretion.
+Options granted under the 2020 Stock Incentive Plan in substitution or exchange for options or awards of another company involved in a corporate transaction with the Company will have an exercise price that is intended to preserve the economic value of the award that is replaced.
+The fair market value of our common stock generally means the closing price of a share of common stock on Nasdaq on the applicable measurement date, which, in respect of stock options, is the grant date.
+The exercise price of any stock options granted under the 2020 Stock Incentive Plan may be paid by check, or, with the Compensation Committee's approval, shares of our common stock already owned by the option holder, a cashless broker-assisted exercise that complies with law, withholding of shares otherwise deliverable to the option holder upon exercise of the option, or any other legal method approved or accepted by the Compensation Committee in its discretion.